 Road, St. Marylebone, London, England.
 Died 1894.

-Julia was the second daughter of Sir Hans Busk of Glenalder, and the wife
+Julia was the second daughter of the Welsh poet Hans Busk the Elder of Glenalder (1772-1862).

 Garden, Westminster, London, England.
 Died 1861.
 Husband's parents: Father,